Differences Between a Lake and a Lagoon

 Depth

-Although many people believe a key element is size, the reality is that the most important thing to establish whether it is a lake or a lagoon is depth.
-The shallowness of the lagoons is an essential difference with a lake.
-It is not possible to establish clear limits, since these depend on the area and the country.
-For example, in Spain the limit is marked at 15 m while in the US the limit depth is 3 m.
+Although many people believe a key element is size, the reality is that the most important factor to establish whether it is a lake or a lagoon is depth.
+The shallowness of the lagoons is an essential difference from a lake.
+It is not possible to establish clear limits, as these depend on the area and the country.
+For example, in Spain, the limit is marked at 15 m, while in the US, the limit depth is 3 m.
 Despite these differences, a lagoon is always shallow, unlike a lake, which is always deeper.
-However, it is true that in general a lake is bigger than a lagoon.
+However, it is true that, in general, a lake is bigger than a lagoon.

 Stagnant water

 The lagoon only has a water inlet and no outlet, while the lake has both inlets and outlets.
-Obviously, in lakes, most of the time more water enters than leaves.
+In lakes, most of the time, more water enters than leaves.
 If this didn't happen, they would disappear.
-Although there may be a sensation of stagnant water, in reality it is in constant movement.
-Unlike lakes, lagoons are stagnant bodies of water.
+Although there may be a sensation of stagnant water, in reality, it is in constant movement.
+Unlike lakes, lagoons are stagnant bodies of water, which can lead to different ecological dynamics.

 Fresh or salt water